 Microfiber Towel GSM Explained – What It Really Means

-What Does GSM Mean?
+What Does GSM Mean for Microfiber Towels?

 Common GSM Ranges in Microfiber Towels

-• 200–300 GSM: Lightweight, utility towels for wheels, engines, and dirty jobs
+• 200–300 GSM: Lightweight towels for dirty jobs, wheels, and engines

 • 300–400 GSM: Mid-weight towels for washing, drying, and general detailing

-• 500–600 GSM: Plush, soft towels for delicate paint and coatings
+• 500–600 GSM: Plush, soft towels for delicate paint, coatings, and final wipes

 Which GSM Is Best for Car Detailing?

-• 🚗 Washing & Drying: 350–450 GSM for balance of softness and durability
+• 🚗 Washing & Drying: 350–450 GSM for ideal balance of softness and absorbency

-• Ceramic Spray Application: 500–600 GSM to prevent streaks
+• Ceramic Spray Application: 500–600 GSM for streak-free gloss and even coverage

-• 🔍 Glass & Windows: 300–350 GSM for streak-free clarity
+• 🔍 Glass & Mirrors: 300–350 GSM for lint-free clarity

-• 🛞 Wheels & Engine: 200–300 GSM for heavy-duty cleaning
+• 🛞 Wheels & Engine Bays: 200–300 GSM for toughness and easier cleaning

 Pick the Right GSM for the Job